karstanczak/karstanczak.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I joined ETH AI Center as a Postdoctoral Fellow.
+I joined the [ETH AI Center](https://ai.ethz.ch/) in Zurich as a Postdoctoral Fellow.